Dumpling-Squad/nav-bar/README.md

 ### Seeding MySQL database
-(Must have a working MySQL database on your machine) Update the credentials to match your MySQL credentials in ./db/index.js npm seed
+(Must have a working MySQL database on your machine)
+1. Update the credentials to match your MySQL credentials in ./db/index.js
+2. Run the schema file from the root directory of this repo mysql -u [user] -p <./db/schema.sql
+3. Seed the database with the products npm seed

 ### Starting Server
+npm run build
 npm start
-npm run build